MicroControleurMonde/RP2040_GPS_NMEA/README.md

 #### Abstract: Set of micro-python tools to decode the different types of NMEA sentences provided by a GPS chip.

 ## Breakdown of Sections
-##### Project Description
+##### 0. Project Description
-##### 1.Requirements
+##### 1. Requirements
-##### 2.NEMA Decoding Tools
+##### 2. NEMA Decoding Tools
-##### 3.Decoding Demos (Videos)
+##### 3. Decoding Demos (Videos)
-##### 4.Sentences structures
+##### 4. Sentences structures
-##### 5.Disclaimer
+##### 5. Disclaimer

 # Project Description

 This project provides a set of MicroPython tools for decoding various types of NMEA sentences typically received from GPS modules.

-NMEA 0183 is a standard for communication between GPS receivers and devices.
+NMEA 0183 is an international standard for communication between GPS receivers and devices.
 The provided decoders interpret these NMEA sentences without relying on any external libraries, making it easy to use with any compatible GPS chipset.
 The project is designed to work with the RP2040 (or similar) microcontrollers, such as the Raspberry Pi Pico, and utilizes UART communication for GPS data input.

 ### **REMINDER**:  **NMEA sentences are not vendor specific !**